We receive compensation from our advertising partners for links on the blog. Here’s our full Advertiser Policy.

 Get a 35% Points Rebate with the Business Platinum Card

 If you have a Business Platinum card, you’ll get a 35% rebate on the points you redeem for economy flights on your selected airline (the same airline you choose for the $200 annual travel credit), or First/Business class flights on any airline.
+This is up to 500,000 bonus points per year.
 While this is less value than you get using Ultimate Rewards points for travel with the Chase Sapphire Reserve, it’s about on par with using Citi ThankYou Points with the Citi Prestige, and can be a good alternative to transferring points to a partner airline depending on your travel needs.

 If your selected airline is Spirit or Southwest, you’ll need to book over the phone, since those airlines’ flights don’t appear on the Amex Travel website.
 According to the terms, the points rebate should appear within 6-10 weeks, but in practice it usually comes faster.